Landlords sometimes decide to sell with their tenants still in the property.

-This blog will explore tenants’ rights when their landlord is selling.
+Read on to learn about tenants’ rights when their landlord is selling.

-However, if the fixed term has ended and the landlord wants to sell, they can serve notice by the tenancy terms.
+But if the fixed term has ended and the landlord wants to sell, they can serve notice by the tenancy terms.

 Usually, a Section 21 no-fault eviction notice gives tenants two months to vacate.

-Can I contest an eviction notice?
+Can tenants contest eviction notices?

 Tenants can seek legal advice and write to the landlord explaining why the notice is invalid.